words about BARATUNDE

 His creative and inquisitive mind, forged by his mother’s lessons and polished by a philosophy degree from Harvard, have found expression in the pages of Fast Company, the screens of HBO, Comedy Central, CNN, MSNBC, BBC, the sound waves of NPR and roughly one bajillion podcasts, including Our National Conversation About Conversations About Race, which he co-hosts with Raquel Cepeda and Tanner Colby.
 He has hosted shows on Discovery's Science Channel, Yahoo, AOL, YouTube, and Pivot TV.
 In 2016 he hosted a special three-part PBS series of TED Talks and earned a Daytime Emmy nomination for the Spotify/Mic series, Clarify.

 Far from simply appearing in media, Baratunde is also helping define its future.
 In 2006 he co-founded Jack & Jill Politics, a black political blog whose coverage of the 2008 Democratic National Convention has been archived by the Library of Congress.
 From 2007 to 2012, he helped bring one of America's finest journalistic institutions into the future, serving as Director of Digital for The Onion then did something similar as Supervising Producer for digital expansion at The Daily Show with Trevor Noah.
 He has been a judge for the Knight Foundation News Challenge, an affiliate at the Berkman Center for Internet and Society, and a director’s fellow at the MIT Media Lab.
 His book, How To Be Black, was published by Harper Collins in February 2012 and is a New York Times best-seller.

 In 2012, he co-founded Cultivated Wit, a comedic digital company on a quest to merge comedy and technology into a new genre of creative expression, with Brian Janosch and Craig Cannon.
 The company produces Comedy Hack Day during which developers and comedians collaborate to make intentionally funny tech projects.
-Cultivated Wit also produces smart, funny work for clients, mostly video, mostly awesome.
+Cultivated Wit also produces smart, funny work for clients, mostly video, completely awesome.